 While it’s not clear whether the US will play an integral role in the final treaty leading to Armageddon, it is clear that there has never been a more pragmatically orchestrated attempt than Trump’s “deal of the century”.
 His plan leverages an economic as well as a political approach, engaging the entire region with massive financial and investment incentives to all parties who actively support it.
 In August 2020, the United Arab Emirates agreed to become the first Arab state since Egypt and Jordan to establish official diplomatic ties and fully recognize Israel (the first Gulf state to do so), forging the first breakthrough in Middle East peace in over 25 years.
 At the official signing at the White House on September 15, Bahrain joined the UAE by signing its own agreement with Israel to fully normalize relations.
 The four nations became joint signatories to the symbolic Abraham Accords Declaration.

-“The declaration of peace between the Kingdom of Bahrain and the State of Israel is an historic step on the road to genuine peace, security and prosperity across the region.”Abdullatif Bin Rashid Al Zayani – Abraham Accords Signing (WH)
+“The declaration supporting peace between the Kingdom of Bahrain and the State of Israel is an historic step on the road to genuine and lasting peace, security and prosperity across the region.”Abdullatif Bin Rashid Al Zayani – Abraham Accords Signing at the White House

 The significance of the Abraham Accords is that such prominent normalizations of relations open the door wide for once-reluctant neighbours in the Middle East to follow suit.
 As lines are being drawn in the region and alliances solidified, some nations are realizing the benefits of being aligned with Israel and the USA, especially as war continues to destabilize the region and tensions rise with Iran.

-“For those who bear the wounds of war cherish the blessings of peace … and ultimately, it can end the Arab–Israeli conflict once and for all.”Benjamin Netanyahu – Abraham Accords Signing (WH)
+“For those who bear the wounds of war cherish the blessings of peace … and ultimately, it can end the Arab–Israeli conflict once and for all.”Benjamin Netanyahu – Abraham Accords Signing at the White House

 Heading Towards WWIII